-On August 14, in a public hearing, the State Mining and Geology Board recommended that the California Geologic Survey consider the data from Group Delta's investigations which found no evidence of active faults at four sites in the vicinity of the Captiol Records building in Hollywood.
+In August 2014, in a public hearing, the State Mining and Geology Board recommended that the California Geologic Survey consider the data from Group Delta's investigations which found no evidence of active faults at four sites in the vicinity of the Captiol Records building in Hollywood.

 Stephen Testa, executive officer of the State Mining and Geology Board, stated that there appears to be "a lot of strong evidence" that an active earthquake fault is not present as indicated by the California Geological Survey's proposed zoning map.
 "You know what you see" said Testa, "and there was no fault or faulting deposits in those trenches that were observed".

 The new investigation reaffirmed the conclusions of the previous investigation that there is no evidence of any active fault at these sites.
 Based on the comprehensive and exhaustive studies conducted at these sites which yielded no evidence of faulting, the California Geologic Survey is being asked to revise the Hollywood Fault AP Map when it is finalized.
 (The preliminary map shows the approximate location of an active fault trace running through these properties.)

 In May 2014, The Los Angeles Department of Building and Safety Department who have the final say over whether a structure can be built, requested additional studies to be performed to be certain that no active fault existed at the site at 6230 Yucca Street.
 An active fault is defined as one which has ruptured in the past 11,000 years (Holocene era).